abdulrahmansamy/Database-Engineering/README.md

 4. MangoDB
 5. Redis

-## The references for the Explained Databases
+## References for the Explained Databases

 ### MySQL DBA